anitahx/printf/README.md

-adme file for printf collaboration project with Anitah NOW
+reae file for printf collaboration project with Anitah NOW